mejitos/cyber-security-base-2023-project-i/writeup/README.md

 Flask applications also use secret key as part of the session cookie.
 This key is used to verify the signature of the session cookie.
-Having this key would allow the attacker to forge the session cookie signature and imitate valid users.
+Having this key exposed would allow the attacker to forge the session cookie signature and imitate valid users.

 #### Fix